So look at how old she was. My mother was eighty-four years old . . . eighty-four.

 We call them "an aggressive brown-ee that was here years ago."

 That was what John Smith used to tell us.

-So they got together and contacted one another.
+So the small Indians who came in to this new land got together and contacted one another.
 Pretty soon they

 commenced to grow bigger.

 Well that's what I've often asked.

 I said, "Who's the Mesabi?" to my grandfolks.
 As near as I could

 figure it, the Mesabi are always brought up when I asked.
 You know

 what a mI-sáa-bi is?
 A mI-sáa-bi is a big